Coming Soon: New Profit’s Second Health Equity Catalyze Cohort – Focused on Mental HealthNovember 14, 2022

 - We are committed to diversity of demographics, thought, and geography to unleash solutions targeting many systems levels and pain points contributing to mental health inequities.

-- November 17 – December 7, 2022: New Profit will be accepting calls for interest for organizations working at the intersection of health equity and mental health.
-If your organization meets our eligibility criteria, four guiding principles for investment, and issue area focus, and you have questions about the application process or your organization’s fit for this cohort, please sign up for a short call with our team here.
+UPDATE: Our open slots for calls for interest have all been filled.
+Please note that as long as your organization meets all of the eligibility criteria highlighted below – you are still eligible to apply for the cohort even if you did not have the chance to have a call for interest with our team.
+November 17 – December 7, 2022: New Profit will be accepting calls for interest for organizations working at the intersection of health equity and mental health.
+If your organization meets our eligibility criteria, four guiding principles for investment, and issue area focus, and you have questions around the application process or your organization’s fit for this cohort, please sign up for a short call with our team here.

 - December 8, 2022: Application goes live

-- December 12, 2022: Live informational webinar (please register here to receive the Zoom link)
+- December 12, 2022: Live informational webinar.
+Watch the recording here and view the slides here

 - January 13, 2023: Application closes